[Avg. reading time: 27 minutes]

 Introduction

-Kafka is a distributed publish-subscribe messaging system that excels at handling real-time data streams.
+Apache Kafka is a distributed streaming platform designed for high-throughput, fault-tolerant, real-time data pipelines.
+Its a publish-subscribe messaging system that excels at handling real-time data streams.

 Key Features